How Long Does It Take to Learn Japanese? [Complete Timeline]

 More importantly, write out the characters over the days in spaced intervals.
 The repeated act of writing it out will keep the characters fresh in your mind until it’s second nature.
 You may also take another few minutes afterwards to read the written characters.
 This helps to mentally associate the readings with the characters.
 E.g.: ka = か

-How Long Does It Take to Learn Conversational Japanese?
+How Long Does It Take to Reach an Intermediate Level in Conversational Japanese?

 To boost your progress at this level, try: